-The 'Undertaker of Silicon Valley' Stays Busy As Startups Lay Off Thousands
+The 'Undertaker Of Silicon Valley' Stays Busy As Startups Lay Off Thousands

 Now, once again, Pichinson says, his business is booming because of the coronavirus pandemic.

-Silicon Valley has developed a reputation for building up companies at hyperspeed, propelled by mega-financed investment that can result in overnight fortunes or colossal failure.
+Silicon Valley has developed a reputation for building up companies at hyperspeed, propelled by mega-financed investment that can result in overnight fortunes or colossal failures.

 That zero-sum approach is now being reimagined as the coronavirus pandemic, which has spared no industry, rips across the technology sector.